 To make the eye modules come to life by moving across a scene in a meaningful way, an attention module is required.
 Simply put, the task of such a module is to define and continuously update target coordinates in camera space that are then mapped to pupil and iris position as described above.
 Because we were interested in the application of eye models as referencing tools in social settings, we chose to let the eyes look at and follow people in a scene.
-For this purpose, we implemented a face-tracking module that can identify and simultaneously track multiple faces present in a camera feed.
-Target coordinates are then defined relative to one or multiple of these faces, allowing the eyes to appear to look at, follow, and switch between faces.
+For this purpose, we implemented a face-tracking module that can detect and simultaneously track multiple faces present in a camera feed.
+For the purpose of the present work, we based the face-tracking on the spatiotemporal proximity between individual face detections.
+With this method, faces detected at subsequent time steps near previous detections in image space are assigned the same identifier.
+This enables smooth tracking without the need for individual face learning or recognition for scenarios in which the minimal distance between multiple people can be well controlled.
+Target coordinates are then defined relative to one or multiple recent coordinates of face identifiers, allowing the eyes to look at, avoid, follow, and switch between faces.

-\subsubsection{Virtual reflection}
+\subsection{Virtual reflection}

-Having established dynamic eye models that appear to look at and follow faces in a scene, the next module adds the virtual reflection capability consisting of the following steps: For each eye, an overlay of a horizontally flipped camera feed at a chosen transparency level is created.
+Having established dynamic eye models that appear to look at and follow faces in a scene, the next module adds the virtual reflection capability consisting of the following steps: For each eye, an overlay of a horizontally flipped camera feed is created at a chosen transparency level.
 To indicate what part of the scene is being attended, the pupil should be located at or near the region of interest on the respective camera image.
 However, only moving the full eye model across the large image space to point to objects in the scene would result in a loss of the previously described eye-scene alignment.
 To overcome this issue, we apply a spatial shift and coordinate translation that moves the modified camera image opposite to the direction of eye movement as depicted in Figure \ref{fig:spatial_shift} and described by Equations \ref{eq_my}-\ref{eq_ex} as follows.